antonmi/Strom/README.md

 # stops the source process
 ```

+Here the `Strom.Source.ReadLines` module is used to read line from file.

+To specify a custom source, one can implement a module with the `Strom.Source` behaviour.

+Strom provides a couple of simple sources, see [sources](https://github.com/antonmi/Strom/blob/main/lib/source/).

+The same for sinks.

 Then, for example, one wants to split the stream into two streams, one with short lines, another - with long ones:

 ```elixir